-The primary purpose of the School is to instruct, train, and send forth Christian workers to proclaim the everlasting gospel of Jesus Christ.
+The primary purpose of the school is to instruct, train, and send forth Christian workers to proclaim the everlasting gospel of Jesus Christ.

 However, many students do not have a definite call to Christian work, yet desire a thorough knowledge of the Word of God.
-This School aims to so emphasize the great fundamentals of faith and the deeper life through the indwelling of the Holy Spirit that the teaching shall be be translated literally into the lives of the students.

-True to its name, the institution is pre-eminently a Bible school where the study of the Scriptures is given first place in both courses.
-Fully one-third of the time devoted to all subjects in the course of study is spent upon the divinely inspired Word of God.
+This school aims to so emphasize the great fundamentals of faith and the deeper life through the indwelling of the Holy Spirit that the teaching shall be translated literally into the lives of the students.
+The study of the Scriptures is given first place in both courses.
+One-third of the time devoted to all subjects in the course of study is spent upon the divinely inspired Word of God.